sth/sodata/README.md

 The resulting CSV files use escaping as understood by PostgreSQL.
-This means that the characters `\\` (backslash), `\n` (newline), `\r` (aarrige retrun), and `,` (comma) will be escaped by a preceeding backslash when they occur in a text field.
+This means that the characters `\\` (backslash), `\n` (newline), `\r` (aarrige retrun), and `,` (comma) will be escaped by a preceding backslash when they occur in a text field.
 NULL values will be represented by `\\N` (a backslash character followed by a capital N).